kinotus/website-citygml/ade/index.md

 CityGML also has the concept of **ADE (Application Domain Extension)** to extend the schema with new classes and attributes which are not explicitly modelled in CityGML.
 The difference between ADEs and generics is that an ADE is defined in an extra XSD (XML Schema Definition) file with its own namespace.
 This file has to explicitly import the XML Schema definition of the extended CityGML modules.
+ADEs can be defined by information communities which are interested in specific application fields.
+ADEs are increasingly being used in creating application specific extensions like for energy modelling, modelling topographic data, indoor modelling, noise modelling, etc.
 The advantage of using the ADE approach are:

 * The extensions are formally specified.